Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 # Combining Azure Synapse with Microsoft Power BI

-This code will provive you a step-by-step guide to create a DataMart with transport information.
+The code will provive you a step-by-step guide to create a DataMart with transport information.

 This DataMart is build using Azure Data Factory for ELT/ETL and Azure Synapse as database.
-The final stage is a Power BI report reading the information from DataMart.
+The final stage is a Power BI report reading the information from Synapse database.

-Some important aspects in the solution is how to take advantage of dynamic content in Azure Data Factoty, creating a clean solution from end-to-end.
+Some important aspects in the solution is how to take advantage of dynamic content in Azure Data Factoty, creating a clean end-to-end solution.

 # What can be achieved?

-The idea of the solution is to speed-up ETL / ETL development and simplify how you code your pipelines in Azure Data Factory.
+The solution idea is to speed-up ETL / ETL development and simplify how you code your pipelines in Azure Data Factory.
 Also how you can take advantage of using a combination of Azure Synapse and Power BI as your standard serving layer solution.

-We will split the solution deployment in:
+The solution is splited in:

 1. Create Azure Services.
 2. Deploy database scripts.